jstetich/Beaches_Bacteria/Analysis/beaches_analysis.md

 So, other than the superabundance of observations at the lower detection limits, and perhaps a concentration of values at the maximum observed value (right censored?), this shows every sign of being close to a Pareto distribution.
-(The apparent “gaps” in lower concentrations are due to the MPN method, which provide certain distinct possible values.
-Technically, we are dealing with interval censored data, a complexity we chose not to address.)

 But when we try to overplot a Pareto distribution, the scales do not appear to match (by a factor of about 5), although shape appears reasonable.

 We are fitting a Pareto distribution with minimum value `location = 0`, and using data that has been corrected for left censoring.
 Results are